EffectOrientedProgramming/book/Chapters/04_Initialization.md

 The companion object `BreadStoreBought` contains a single method called `layer`.
 This produces a special kind of Effect: the `ZLayer`.
-`ZLayer`s are what the Effect System uses to automatically inject and validate dependencies *at compile time*.
+`ZLayer`s are used by the Effect System to automatically inject and validate dependencies *at compile time*.
 Your experience will actually be inside your IDE---when you do something problematic your IDE will immediately notify you with a useful error message.
 You aren't required to put the function producing a `ZLayer` in a companion object but it is often convenient.